-24. No sweepings or rubbish shall be deposited under the
+24. No sweepings or rubbish shall be deposited under the floor of a meeting-house.

-foor of a meeting-house.
-25. The Committee shall direct the carrying-out of any 20.
-Into committee shall direct the carrying-out of any necessary alterations or additions under these by-laws, and in the event of the owner or persons concerned in the meeting-house refusing to carry out such alterations or additions such meeting-house may be closed down until the by-laws are complied with.
+25. The Committee shall direct the carrying-out of any necessary alterations or additions under these by-laws, and in the event of the owner or persons concerned in the meeting-house refusing to carry out such alterations or additions such meeting-house may be closed down until the by-laws are complied with.